cesar-douady/open-lmake/README.md

 			- vectors
 			- prefix-tree
 			- red-black tree (not used in lmake, could be suppressed)
+- the prefix tree is mostly used to store file and job names
+	- only a 32 bits id is used in most of the code
+	- id's (the Node and Job objects are very light objects containing only the id) can find their name with the name() method
+	- names can find their associated id by just constructing the Name or Job object with the name as sole argument
+	- overall, this is extremely efficient and fast
+		- need about 20-40 bytes per file, independently of the name length which is often above 200
+		- building the name string from the tree is marginally slower than a simple copy and the id mechanism makes this need the exception rather than the rule
 - this makes booting extremely fast, suppressing the need to keep a live daemon
-- persistent states are associated to Rule, Job, Node but not Req
+- persistent states are associated with Rule's, Job's, Node's but not Req's

 ## traces
 - when lmake is executed, a trace of activity is generated for debug purpose
 - this is true for all executables (lmake, lmakeserver, autodep, ...)
 - traces are located in :
 	- `LMAKE/lmake/local_admin/trace/<executable>`
-		- for lmakeserver, the most important trace, an history of a few last execution is kept
+		- for lmakeserver, the most important trace, an history of the last few executions is kept
 	- `LMAKE/lmake/remote_admin/job_trace/<seq_id>` for remote job execution
+- the first character of each line is either ' or ""
+	- this is because the trace file is managed as a circular buffer for performance
+	- so each time we wrap around, this first character is toggled between ' and "
 - trace entries are timestamped and a letter indicates the thread :
 	- '=' refers to the main thread
 	- in server :